preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/properties/queryable-properties/index.rst.txt

 .. image:: queryable-app-instances-new.png

-2. Select a Enterprise Property in the list and click ADD.
+2. Select an Enterprise Property in the list and click ADD.
 3. Save when you're done.